mendix/docs-site-test/content/en/docs/developerportal/deploy/sap-cloud-platform.md

 #### 7.3.3 Add Binding Configuration

-When a service is in the **Services To Be Bound** section, you can add a new binding configuration.
+When a service is in the **Services To Be Bound** section, you can add a new binding configuration, if this is supported by the service and the Mendix Developer Portal.

+If you want to change the configuration of a service which is already bound, you will need to unbind the service first, as described above.

 1. Click the ellipsis next to the service you want to (re)configure in the **Services To Be Bound** section.